natalie-assaad/Arduino-Projects/README.md

-# Grade-11
+# Arudhuin & Raspberry Pi Projects
-# This is code created in my 11th year of highschool.
+# Projects created in collaboration with my assigned partner Zainab Fathi.
-# The code listed here is from my engineering and computer science class.
+# The code listed here is from my engineering class and were submitted as in-class projects.
+# Raspberry Pi projects were coded in Java, thus ending in .java.
+Arduino was coded in Python and ends in .py.